ga4gh/data-security/DSIP/DSIP_v4.0.md

 -   Each data controller must obtain the individual authorisations (e.g., consents) required by applicable law and institutional policy, and for conveying these authorisations, or a link to these authorisations, along with the associated data.

--   Each data controller is responsible for updating provenance and confidentiality metadata associated with the data under its control, preferably using HL7 FHIR provenance [22] and confidentiality [23] codes.
+-   Each data controller must update provenance and confidentiality metadata associated with the data under its control, preferably using HL7 FHIR provenance [22] and confidentiality [23] codes.